iterative/dvc.org/content/docs/command-reference/import.md

 lets you transfer an import there (and link it in the <abbr>workspace</abbr>), without using the local file system.

+(ℹ️) DVC won't push or pull data imported from other DVC repos to/from [remote storage](/doc/command-reference/remote), it will rely on the original source instead.

 > Note that imported data can be [pushed](/doc/command-reference/push) and
 > [pulled](/doc/command-reference/pull) to/from
 > [remote storage](/doc/command-reference/remote) normally.